EderSantana/seya/README.rst

 Why Seya?
 ---------
 Those smart guys may know a lot about ancient greek mathematicians and poetry.
-But the first thing I remember about Greece is my childhood favorite anime, Saint Seya.
+But the first thing I remember about Greece is my childhood favorite anime, Saint Seiya.
+I misspelled it as Seya and now the name is 1/5 shorter.

 Features
 --------